 - ZenOnco.io is committed to upholding the best global standards and treatment guidelines.

 - ZenOnco.io is closely linked with some of the leading experts in oncology.
 Our tumor board seeks advice from specialists around the world through video conferencing when required to access the best clinical opinions that are subject to thorough review prior to implementation.

 - Our tumor board also consists of organ-site experts.
 (Example- Breast Cancer, Colon Cancer).
 This enables us to align the organ-site approach with standard guidelines.

-At ZenOnco.io, the tumour board review consists of oncology specialists such as:
+At ZenOnco.io, the tumor board review consists of oncology specialists such as:

-Today, multidisciplinary tumour boards in hospitals and health systems put together cancer experts to review patient cases and develop tailored care options.
-Although the size and complexity of tumour boards differ, they tend to adopt a general procedure and meeting format that can be improved by a structured, streamlined workflow from pre-meeting data collection to post-meeting decision documentation and next steps.
-Tumour board review at ZenOnco.io provide a variety of diagnosis and care management opportunities with the primary aim of optimising patient treatment
+Today, multidisciplinary tumor boards in hospitals and health systems put together cancer experts to review patient cases and develop tailored care options.
+Although the size and complexity of tumor boards differ, they tend to adopt a general procedure and meeting format that can be improved by a structured, streamlined workflow from pre-meeting data collection to post-meeting decision documentation and next steps.
+Tumour board review at ZenOnco.io provide a variety of diagnosis and care management opportunities with the primary aim of optimizing patient treatment